-We are not out to start the proposed endowment by ourselves.
+We are not out to start the proposed national library endowment by ourselves.
 Instead we want philanthropists with far more resources to act.
 Here, we’ve provided them with a roadmap.
+More details here.

-Contributors to this site, an offshoot of LibraryCity, have been:
+Co-founders of this site, an offshoot of LibraryCity, are:

 Jim Duncan, our strategy consultant.
 He is executive director of the Colorado Library Consortium.
 Jim’s views are his own.
 But they reflect the needs of cash-strapped small town libraries and others the consortium serves.
 The words “library evangelists” pretty much cover what Jim and the rest of us are up to.
 He holds a masters degree in library and information science from the University of Iowa.
 Contact Jim at firstname.lastname@example.org or 720-739-3679.